 - 1. Check and mark the floor where the cases are to be set. - 2.
 Set the first case in the line-up on the highest point of the floor. - 3.
-Level the first case end-to-end and front-to-back using the provided shims.
+Level the first case end-to-end and front-toback using the legs or provided shims.

-6" shims should be placed beyond the end of the base rails so the next case can be set on the same shims.
+On cases with base rails, 6" shims should be placed beyond the end of the base rails so the next case can be set on the same shims.

-Individual case alignment clamps are available through TYLER Service Parts Department under Part No. 5092494.
+NOTE Individual case alignment clamps are available through TYLER Service Parts Department under Part No. 5092494.

 - 4. Set the next case in the line-up.
 Use two alignment clamps on the horizontal joint in the bottom of the cases.
 The clamp near the front of the cases will line-up the hand rails.
 The clamp near the back of the cases will line-up the shelving bracket slots. - 5.
-Level and shim the case end-to-end and front-to-back. - 6.
+Level the case end-to-end and front-to-back, by adjusting legs or shimming base rails. - 6.
 Adjust the alignment clamps as needed to allow for the installation of pull-up hardware.